Composition Profile Properties and Classification of Soil in India

 5)The soils have a fairly high organic matter content but a low level of lime and magnesia and are generally deficient in P and K. The pH of laterite soils is on the acidic side (pH 5.0 – 6.0) due to the magnesia.

-Distribution; These soils are found in Maharastra, Mysore, Kerala, MP, Orissa, and U.P.
+Distribution; These soils are found in Maharashtra, Mysore, Kerala, MP, Odisha, and UP.

 3. Black Soils.